BALDRMEME/BALDR-MEME/README.md

 <h4> Description </h4>
 <p>
+The only purpose of this coin is to send a middle finger at the face of all Crypto Grifters.

-Making Sam Bankman a paper billionnaire by sending to his wallet 1 billion and 4 tokens That he could never use because they are frozen.
+For example: Making Sam Bankman a paper billionnaire by sending to his wallet 1 billion and 4 tokens and definitively freeze it.

-For example, because $BALDR have the same supply than $WIF,
+Because $BALDR have the same supply than $WIF,

-at 1$ price tag Sam would be a billionnaire at 10$ price tag FTX Bankrupcy is solved
+at 1$ price tag Sam is a paper billionnaire. at 10$ price tag FTX Bankrupcy looks dumb.

 <h4>TOKENOMICS:</h4>